 I found this simple recipe when I started eating a whole food, plant-based lifestyle and I’m so glad I did.
-It comes together and minutes and really tastes a boring raw veggie snack to the next level.
+It comes together in minutes and really takes a boring raw veggie snack to the next level.

 Healthier Dip for Party Appetizer and Snack